ruidanielgm/Pressure-Swing-Adsorption-Simulation---Julia/README.md

 If you need further assistance with specific parts of your code or have more details to share about the issues, feel free to let me know!

 As an example, I'm simulating a system of two components: CH4 and CO2.
-The initial and the feed composition can be changed
+The initial and the feed composition can be changed.

+You can find the code at "Feed_1b" as I'm developing a code for the feed step and I'm on task 1b).
+Newer versions will be added with the name of the corresponding step of the work.